google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

   alt="Page oad trace with FCP and TTI">

-As you can see, FCP measures the time from Navigation Start until the browser paints content to the screen (in this case, after the stylesheets are downloaded an processed).
+As you can see, FCP measures the time from Navigation Start until the browser paints content to the screen (in this case not until after the stylesheets are downloaded an processed).
 And TTI measures the time from Navigation Start until the page's resources are loaded and the main thread is idle (for at least 5 seconds).

 But you might have noticed that there's a fair amount of time between when content first paints to the screen and when the browser's main thread is